secureCryptoConfig/secureCryptoConfigInterface/README.md

 	1. [SCCPasswordHash](#sccpasswordhash)
 9. [Handling of Secure Crypto Config files](#handling-of-secure-crypto-config-files)

-##Example
+## Example Usage

-One of the most important use cases in cryptography is symmetric encryption.
-Using the methods provided from the Secure Crypto Config Interface symmetric encryption and deryption can be easily performed as follows:
+Code for Encryption (and decryption) with the Secure Crypto Config Interface (which automatically selects a secure (symmetric in this case) cryptography algorithm and parameters.

 ```java
 	byte[] plaintext = "Hello World!".getBytes(StandardCharsets.UTF_8);
 	SCCKey key = SCCKey.createKey(KeyUseCase.SymmetricEncryption);